jimmy121192/jimmy-ultimate-gatsby/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data._

-    Open the `bdwebapp` directory in your code editor of choice and edit `src/pages/index.js`.
-Save your changes and the browser will update in real time!

 ## 🎓 What's inside?